oloapinivad/ECmean4/docs/sphinx/source/configuration.rst

 CMOR compatibility
 ------------------

-It is possible to use ecmean tools also to analyze CMOR-like files for CMIP5 or CMIP6.
+It is possible to use |ecmean| tools also to analyze CMOR-like files for CMIP5 or CMIP6.
 This assumes a standard ESGF directory structure but you can change it by modifying the corresponding interface files ``ecmean/interfaces/interface_CMIP6.yml`` and ``ecmean/interfaces/interface_CMIP6.yml``.
-In order to allow masking and interpolation you will need some files to guide ECmean. `fx` variables ``sftlf`` and ``areacella`` are requried for atmospheric domain, while `Ofx` variables ``sftof``  and ``areacello``are required for oceanic domain.
+In order to allow masking and interpolation you will need some files to guide |ecmean|. ``fx`` variables ``sftlf`` and ``areacella`` are requried for atmospheric domain, while ``Ofx`` variables ``sftof`` and ``areacello`` are required for oceanic domain.
 At least one of these files is required for each domain, but it is recommended to provide both.